Knexy04/react-i18n-audit/README.md

 - **next-intl**: `useTranslations('NS')('key')` and `const t = useTranslations('NS'); t('key')`
 - **FormatJS**: `intl.formatMessage({ id: 'key' })`

-You can extend/override these via `translationHookNames` and `translationFunctionNames` in the config.
+You can extend/override these via `translationHookNames`, `translationFunctionNames`, and `translationFactoryNames` in the config.

 ## Limitations and notes